lwandrebeck/RuSh/README.md

 # RuSh: A shell written in Rust

+(20151123: No, RuSh is not dead.
+I’m just fairly busy IRL)

 ## Quick introduction

 RuSh aims to be (maybe one day) a POSIX Shell, Bash compatible with candies.
 RuSh is GPL3.